 It should go without saying that all team members should be up to speed on current industry best practices.
 You should also ensure that all team members are on the same page with – and are actively following – company procedures for data collection, management, and analysis.

 Invest in Systems That Support Best Practices

 Software solutions and other tools designed to improve productivity can actually discourage the use of best practices if they’re not designed to support them.
 All tools and solutions used should be compatible with company standard operating procedures, and they should be secure and fully compliant with industry regulations such as HIPAA.
 As a rule, software solutions should reduce the potential for human error when entering data or reporting into the system, and they should allow for efficient data exporting without compromising security.
 Don’t forget to consider other features that support your operational goals, such as audits, conditional forms, and the like.

 When it comes to software, integration is a primary industry pain point.
 In fact, a continued push for interoperability is one of the biggest health IT trends for 2019, so interoperability should always be top-of-mind when selecting software tools and solutions.
-API solutions like Emissary, for example, can solve HL7 integration challenges.
-Emissary allows for the seamless sharing of data across platforms between EHR, clinical and administrative applications and provides real-time access to clinical and administrative data, both structured and unstructured.
-With Emissary, you’ll eliminate the need for clinicians, researchers, and other staff members to enter data in multiple systems, eliminating data variability between systems to ensure data integrity.
+API solutions like Integrate, for example, can solve HL7 integration challenges.
+Integrate allows for the seamless sharing of data across platforms between EHR, clinical and administrative applications and provides real-time access to clinical and administrative data, both structured and unstructured.
+With Integrate, you’ll eliminate the need for clinicians, researchers, and other staff members to enter data in multiple systems, eliminating data variability between systems to ensure data integrity.

 With clinical data becoming increasingly important, not only in research applications, but also in support of clinical decision-making, reliable, quality clinical data is paramount.
 By following these five best practices, you’ll be well on your way to effective clinical data management that supports your organization’s goals.